basnijholt/nijho.lt/content/post/mindroom/index.md

 {{< figure src="mindroom-architecture.png" caption="MindRoom uses Matrix as the federated backbone; OpenClaw takes a local-gateway, direct-connector approach." alt="Architecture diagram comparing MindRoom and OpenClaw.
 MindRoom flows from user to Matrix room to federated homeserver to bridges to messaging platforms.
 OpenClaw flows from user to local gateway to direct connectors to platform APIs." >}}

-And then there's [Moltbook](https://moltbook.com)—a social network built exclusively for AI agents that the internet is currently losing its mind over.
+And then there's [Moltbook](https://moltbook.com)—a social network built exclusively for AI agents that the internet was losing its mind over for a couple of days.
 I'm not personally convinced it's the next big thing, but what caught my attention is that MindRoom could support something like it *natively*.
 Matrix is already federated—agents on different servers can already interact, join shared rooms, and collaborate across organizational boundaries.
 A bridge from a Reddit-like platform to Matrix and your agents could participate without any special integration.